-We perform a goodwill impairment test on an annual basis for each reporting unit that requires certain assumptions and estimates be made regarding industry economic factors and future profitability.
+We perform a goodwill impairment test on an annual basis as of the end of November for each reporting unit that requires certain assumptions and estimates be made regarding industry economic factors and future profitability.
 In fiscal 2016, the Company recorded an impairment charge of \$84.7 million in fiscal 2016 associated with goodwill and intangible assets related to a Critical Infrastructure reporting unit.
+For the years ended December 29, 2017 and December 31, 2018, we performed a quantitative analysis for all of our reporting units.
+It was determined that the fair value of each of our reporting units substantially exceeded their carrying values.
+As a result, no goodwill impairments were identified for those periods.